Shyster (expert system): Results

 SHYSTER was tested in four different and disparate areas of case law.
-Four specifications were written, each representing an area of Australian law: an aspect of the law of trover; the meaning of “authorization [sic]” in Australian copyright law; the categorisation of employment contracts; and the implication of natural justice in administrative decision-making.
+Four specifications were written, each representing an area of Australian law: an aspect of the law of trover; the meaning of "authorization [sic]" in copyright law of Australia; the categorisation of employment contracts; and the implication of natural justice in administrative decision-making.
 SHYSTER was evaluated under five headings: its usefulness, its generality, the quality of its advice, its limitations, and possible enhancements that could be made to it.
 Despite its simple knowledge representation structure, it has shown itself capable of producing good advice, and its simple structure has facilitated the specification of different areas of law.

 Appreciating the difficulties encountered by legal expert systems developers in adequately representing legal knowledge can assist in appreciating the shortcomings of digital rights management technologies.
 Some academics believe future digital rights management systems may become sophisticated enough to permit exceptions to copyright law.
-To this end SHYSTER's attempt to model “authorization [sic]” in the Copyright Act can be viewed as pioneering work in this field.
-The term “authorization [sic]” is undefined in the Copyright Act.
+To this end SHYSTER's attempt to model "authorization [sic]" in the Copyright Act can be viewed as pioneering work in this field.
+The term "authorization [sic]" is undefined in the Copyright Act.
 Consequently, a number of cases have been before the courts seeking answers as to what conduct amounts to authorisation.
-The main contexts in which the issue has arisen are analogous to permitted exceptions to copyright currently prevented by most digital rights management technologies: “home taping of recorded materials, photocopying in educational institutions and performing works in public”.
+The main contexts in which the issue has arisen are analogous to permitted exceptions to copyright currently prevented by most digital rights management technologies: "home taping of recorded materials, photocopying in educational institutions and performing works in public".
 When applied to one case concerning compact cassettes, SHYSTER successfully agreed that Amstrad did not authorise the infringement.